 - Combine flour and cocoa powder and sieve on to the batter

-- Add Milk, vanilla and a pinch of salt
+- Add milk, vanilla and 3 pinches of salt

 - Mix thoroughly until all come together as a creamy batter

 - Combine sugar and cocoa in a bowl

 - Add hot water gradually, mixing continuously until it will appear to be a thin chocolate brown liquid